Asian shares mixed after Wall Street rally; Hong Kong lower

 “This is a risk for markets and the situation is clearly fluid – one questions if the equity markets are too complacent here?”
 Weston said.

-But South Korean shares declined after health authorities reported 79 new cases of coronavirus in the latest setback for the country’s recovery from the pandemic.
-The Kospi lost 0.7% to 2,017.70.
+South Korean shares declined after health authorities reported 79 new cases of coronavirus in the latest setback for the country’s recovery from the pandemic.
+The Kospi lost 0.5% to 2,020.43.

-Many, at least 69 infections so far, were linked to workers at a massive warehouse operated by local e-commerce giant Coupang.
+Many infections have been linked to nightspots in the capital, Seoul, and to workers at a massive warehouse operated by local e-commerce giant Coupang.
 Health authorities say the company likely didn’t enforce preventive measures such as masks at the facility in Bucheon, near Seoul, and may have had employees working even when sick.

 That news undid any boost from the South Korean central bank’s decision to lower its policy rate to an all-time low of 0.5% to soften the pandemic’s shock to the country’s trade-dependent economy.